abhikmitra/ng-joyride/README.md

 * `scroll` : Whether you want, the page to be scrolled to the particular element.
 * `curtainClass` ( Optional ) : You can use this to pass your custom class to the joyride background.This is useful where you want the background to change in each step.
 * `attachToBody` ( Optional ) : You can use this to attach the popover to the body instead of the element.In some cases you might run into problems with css stacking context.Normally you wouldn't need to use this
+* `elementTemplate` ( Optional ) : This is a function which receives two arguments (content,isEnd) . content -> The content to display, isEnd -> Is true if its the last step.
+Return value of the function is used a template.This function controls the look and feel of the popover, that part which is inside the popover-content.
-* `elementTemplate` ( Optional ) : delegate which accepts content to be displayed and if it is reached the end of the tour.
+Can also be used as a delegate which accepts content to be displayed and if it is reached the end of the tour.
 This will enable you to customize the look and feel of element type just as you can with title type.
 An example of this is shown below:

 ```sh
 function _generateTextForNext(isEnd){